 How can you determine if you are serious about a resolution?

 It’s quite simple.
-Imagine I walked into your life right now, and you stated a New Year’s resolution, such as losing weight.
-I would ask you to dig deeply, and keep probing for answers to these questions:
+Imagine I walked into your life right now, and you started a New Year’s resolution, such as losing weight.
+I would ask you to dig deeper, and keep probing for answers to these questions:

 - “Why?
 Why do you want this?
 What experiences will this resolution, if successful, bring to your life, or the lives of others?

 - “What if you don’t tackle this?
 What if you fail and never get there?
 What price will you pay for failure or ignoring this resolution?
 What pain will others feel if you lack sincerity?

 - “What actions are you willing to take right now, at this moment, to demonstrate your earnest desire to change?”
 Not tomorrow…today.
 What will you do right now, to show yourself that you are serious about this?